How to Fix Cracks in Drywall and Plaster

 Repairing Loose Drywall Tape

-If you're dealing with loose or bubbling drywall tape, use a sharp drywall knife to remove the damage.
+If you're dealing with loose or bubbling drywall tape, use a sharp utility knife to remove the damage.
 Cut cleanly around the edges of the bubbles.
 If the tape is coming off completely, cut it off squarely just outside the damaged area and pull the loose paper off.

 Prime the exposed seam and surrounding wall surface with shellac primer and let it dry completely.
 Apply fiberglass tape over the whole thing and then skim over with joint compound.
 Follow with as many coats as needed to hide the tape and finish using the same methods described above.